julienherrero/awesome-list/README.md

 - [jraska/livedata-testing](https://github.com/jraska/livedata-testing) - TestObserver to easily test LiveData and make assertions on them.
 - [jrvansuita/MaterialAbout](https://github.com/jrvansuita/MaterialAbout) - 🔖 It's a material-design about screen to use on your Android apps.
 A developer profile and application information easy to integrate.
 - [kyleduo/SwitchButton](https://github.com/kyleduo/SwitchButton) - A cute widget of Switch Button for  you to create beautiful and friendly UI.
-- [lalongooo/rings](https://github.com/lalongooo/rings) - A simple chart for Android with three indicators and one more to indicate overall summary.
-They get highlighted if you click on the ring or text.
 - [lionscribe/libphonenumber-android](https://github.com/lionscribe/libphonenumber-android) - A better Android port of Google's libphonenumber, optionally includes Geocoding
 - [lisawray/groupie](https://github.com/lisawray/groupie) - Groupie helps you display and manage complex RecyclerView layouts.
 - [livefront/bridge](https://github.com/livefront/bridge) - An Android library for avoiding TransactionTooLargeException during state saving and restoration